chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 #### To destroy AWS infra created with S3 Bucket

-If you have successfully done provision-infra and after that if you want to destroy infra then run below command in your bastion.
+To destroy infra after successfull provisioning, run below command in your bastion host in same order.

 1. This command will initialise the terraform packages